-- Evaluation of resources required for treatment (and/or triage) and reporting needs to Command. - Identification and establishment of suitable "Priority 1" and "Priority 2" Treatment Areas. - 3.
+- 1. Evaluation of resources (including supply pool) required for treatment (and/or triage) and reporting needs to command. - 2.
+Identification and establishment of suitable "Priority 1" and "Priority 2" Treatment Areas. - 3.
 Assignment and coordination of resources to provide suitable treatment for all patients. - 4.
-Triage of arriving patients and continuing evaluation of patient conditions. - 5.
+Triage of arriving patients and continuing evaluation of patient condition. - 5.
 Determination of transportation priorities for patients. - 6.
 Reporting of progress to Command. - 7.
 Coordination with other sectors.